 This section shows tips for working with IDE projects for sources under version control.

 Suppose that the project's developers are all working on the same platform and using the same tool set.
-For example, they might be running the IDE on Oracle Solaris x86 and using the Oracle Solaris Studio 12.3 tools collection for their compilers and debugger.
+For example, they might be running the IDE on Oracle Solaris for x86 and using the Oracle Developer Studio tools collection for their compilers and debugger.

 The following must be done to ensure that developers can work with the version-controlled IDE project without conflicts: